-For international cruises (to destinations such as the Pacific Islands, New Zealand, Hawaii, Singapore); all guests must have a passport that is valid for 6 months after the date of the cruise return.
+(To destinations such as the Pacific Islands, New Zealand, Hawaii, Singapore); all guests must have a passport that is valid for 6 months after the date of the cruise return.

-For domestic cruises; Australian residents must provide Government issued photo I.D or a Passport.
+Australian residents must provide Government issued photo I.D or a Passport.
 Children must also have a Government issued ID or Passport.
 A current Medicare card can also be used for passengers under the age of 18.
 Please ensure that you bring this form of ID to check-in on the day of your cruise.
 International guests on a domestic cruise must have a passport that is valid for 6 months after the date of the cruise return.

 Travelling to America?

 Electronic System for Travel Authorisation, or ESTA, is an automated system that determines the eligibility of visitors to travel to the U.S. under the Visa Waiver Program.
 ESTA applications may be submitted any time prior to travel.
 However, it is recommended travellers apply when they begin preparing travel plans.
 Please visit the website to see if you require a ESTA https://esta.cbp.dhs.gov/esta/.

 Any Guest who has entered, or who will at any time during the cruise enter, the 24th week of estimated gestational age in her pregnancy, agrees not to book a cruise or board the ship as outlined in clause 21 of the Cruise Ticket Contract.